 Omit the chocolate chips and add 1 cup peeled and diced peaches to the batter in their place.
 Optional: Add 1 teaspoon ginger to the batter.
 Peach and ginger play well together.

 Use peeled and diced peaches in place of the berries.

 My favorite real food fruit pizza recipe uses a shortbread crust and lightly sweetened cream cheese (or greek yogurt!) frosting.
 Peaches make the perfect topping.
 The recipe is in my favorite healthier sweet eCookbook – Smart Sweets (affiliate link).

 5. Flash Freeze the Squishy Ones

-I said no freezing, but I’m not talking about making a big deal about freezing and preserving peaches.
-I’m saying that when you see a couple peaches on their way to the Great Compost Pile in the Sky, take a couple minutes.
-It takes about 3 to slice, peel, and toss them on a cookie sheet for the freezer.
+I’m not talking about making a big deal about freezing and preserving peaches.
+I’m saying that when you see a couple of peaches on their way to the Great Compost Pile in the Sky, take a few minutes (about 3) to slice, peel, and toss them on a cookie sheet for the freezer.
 No waste, no worries.

 To save time and waste less, when I peel peaches, I don’t peel them close to the skin.
 I leave a good bit of fruit on it so the kids eat the peels!
-This saves me time from going through the whole peach-peeling process to save as much fruit as possible.
-And we don’t waste the fiber in the peels.
+This saves me time, and we don’t waste the fiber in the peels.

-Of course, this means I need to peel a few more to make enough fruit for whatever recipe.
-However, since we bought the peaches in bulk for cheap, there are normally plenty that need to be eaten NOW.
+This means I need to peel a few more to make enough fruit for the recipe.
+However, when you buy fruit in bulk there are plenty that need to be eaten NOW.